 “You don’t want to leave, do you?” whispered Matey.

 Hilda shook her head.
 “I feel as though I’ve removed all trace of her, that people will now forget she ever existed.”

 “You haven’t, love.
 Her presence will always move through this school.
 Those who knew Nell Wilson will never forget her.
 She’ll make very sure of that!”

-After one last silent farewell to her friend, Hilda went meekly with Matey and allowed herself to be fed and put to bed like a baby, even accepting a sedative to ward off any more thoughts of Nell for a few hours.
+After one last silent farewell to her friend, Hilda went meekly and allowed herself to be fed and put to bed like a baby, even accepting a sedative to ward off any more thoughts of Nell for a few hours.
 Matey shook her head sombrely as she watched Hilda relax into sleep.
 God willing, she thought, surely things could only get better.